 Animus of Employee Who Was Not the Ultimate Decisionmaker

-Construing a statute that contains similar motivating-factor language, the Supreme Court ruled that “if a supervisor performs an act motivated by antimilitary animus that is intended by the supervisor to cause an adverse employment action, and if that act is a proximate cause of the ultimate employment action, then the employer is liable under [the Uniformed Services Employment and Reemployment Rights Act of 1994]” even if the ultimate employment decision is taken by one other than the supervisor with the animus.
+Construing a statute that contains similar motivating-factor language, the Supreme Court ruled that

+if a supervisor performs an act motivated by antimilitary animus that is intended by the supervisor to cause an adverse employment action, and if that act is a proximate cause of the ultimate employment action, then the employer is liable under [the Uniformed Services Employment and Reemployment Rights Act of 1994]

+even if the ultimate employment decision is taken by one other than the supervisor with the animus.
 Staub v.
-Proctor Hosp., 131 S. Ct.
-1186, 1194 (2011) (footnotes omitted).
+Proctor Hosp., 562 U.S. 411, 422 (2011) (footnotes omitted).
 The Court did not explicitly state whether this ruling extends to claims under 42 U.S.C. § 2000e-2(m) (which also refers to discrimination as a motivating factor), though it noted the similarity between Section 2000e-2(m)’s language and that of the USERRA.
-Since Staub, however, the Third Circuit has frequently applied that decision in Title VII cases.
+Since Staub, however, the Court of Appeals has frequently applied that decision in Title VII cases.
 E.g., McKenna v.
 City of Phila., 649 F.3d 171 (3d Cir.
 2011); Jones v.
 SEPTA, 796 F.3d 323 (3d Cir.
 2015).

 5.1.2 Elements of a Title VII Claim – Disparate Treatment — Pretext